 Quotations may not use object expressions.

 Quotations may not define expression-bound functions that are themselves inferred to be generic.
-Instead, expression-bound functions should either include type annotations to refer to a specific type or should be written using module-bound functions or class-bound members.
+Instead, expression-bound functions should either include type annotations to refer to a specific type or should be written by using module-bound functions or class-bound members.

 Strongly Typed Quoted Expressions